CMonyL/Beginner_Repo/Iris-Dataset-Analysis.md

 ```

 ![](Iris-Dataset-Analysis_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->
-This output shows that there are no missing entries in the dataset.
-This
+This output shows that there are **no missing entries** in the dataset.
-visualisation should look a little different as we explore more
+This visualisation should look a little different as we explore more
-unstructured/semi-structured
+unstructured/semi-structured datasets later
-datasets.
+on.

 ``` r
 vis_dat(iris_data)